10bestdesign/jqvmap/create/README.md

 Creating Custom Maps for JQVMaps
 ===

 Special thanks again to [jvectormap](http://jvectormap.com) for creating the base converter for this.
 I have flushed out the documentation a little more for any Python newbies out there ( like myself ).
-But I am happy to say that I now have working maps getting created.

 Creating maps is actually a bit of work, and should really only be done by those familiar with Python & a Terminal Window, as these are the tools you will need to create maps.
 If you are OK with this, here is what you need to know to get started: